utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 ### Editing your team profile

-When you select **Team Settings**, you will be automatically directed to **Team Profile**.
+When you select **Team Settings**, you will be automatically directed to your **Team profile**.
 Here, you can edit your team's logo, cover photo, domain, favicon, and profile visibility.

 <!-- TODO: new screenshot -->